kundank78/kundank78.github.io/blog/2024-05-17-unix-system-calls.md

 tags: [unix, system-calls]
 ---

-System calls as the name implies is a request from user program for Operating System to do something on behalf of user program.
-It looks like normal function call from user program.
+System calls, as the name suggests, are requests made by a user program to the operating system to perform certain tasks on behalf of the program.
+They resemble regular function calls initiated by the user program.
-Whether you want to write/read from a file, make network call etc. a system call runs behind the scenes.
-Today we are going to cover the read/write system call and intricacies around it.
+Whether it's writing to or reading from a file, making network calls, or other operations, system calls work behind the scenes to facilitate these actions.
+Today, we'll delve into the read and write system calls and explore the intricacies surrounding them.

 ### Read System Call